 PRACTICAL GENETIC GENEALOGY

-These texts are not required for the course, but the students will learn more from the course if they are already familiar with the techniques covered in one or more of these publications:
+PRE-READING: These texts are not required for the course, but students may benefit more from the course if they are already familiar with the concepts and/or techniques covered in one or more of these publications:

-Kennett, Debbie.
+- Kennett, Debbie.
 DNA and Social Networking: A Guide to Genealogy in the Twenty-first Century.
 Gloucestershire, UK: The History Press, 2011.
-This book has the most up-to-ate information available in print on Y-DNA, mtDNA, and atDNA.

 This session introduces the course, the objectives, and student activities.
 Basic DNA inheritance patterns are described in an easy-to-understand way to lay a foundation for later sessions.
 Inheritance of all four types of DNA are covered: Y (direct paternal line), X (unique inheritance for males and females), mitochondrial (direct maternal line), and autosomal (inherited from all ancestral lines).

 Y-DNA inheritance patterns are reviewed with tips on choosing who should be tested.
-Case studies demonstrate use of Y-DNA to prove whether results indicate a common ancestor or not, whether a particular ethnicity is included in the paternal line, how to determine when additional testing is indicated, and incorporation of analysis of fast- and slow-mutating markers.
+Case studies demonstrate use of Y-DNA to prove whether results indicate a common ancestor, whether a particular ethnicity is included in the paternal line, how to determine when additional testing is indicated, and incorporation of analysis of fast- and slow-mutating markers.

 This session builds on the Y-DNA basics already covered.
 More advanced analysis techniques and tools are covered along with specific conditions possibly revealed by Y-DNA testing.